Do not sign a model release:

 D) If a model release provided by the photographer seems to

-provide protection only for the photographer,
+provide protection only for the photographer, not for you.

 After you begin to work with an artist, you can usually tell vei